Smithfield Foods goes online to sell U.S. pork in China

-BEIJING (Reuters) - The world’s largest pork company WH Group Ltd said on Tuesday its U.S. subsidiary, Smithfield Foods [SFII.UL], will for the first time sell its U.S.-produced pork online in China, via online retailer JD.com Inc.
+BEIJING, Oct 25 (Reuters) - The world’s largest pork company WH Group Ltd said on Tuesday its U.S. subsidiary, Smithfield Foods, will for the first time sell its U.S.-produced pork online in China, via online retailer JD.com Inc.

 The move follows other international food companies that are looking to boost sales in the world’s top pork consumer through its vast e-commerce market, with a growing middle class developing a taste for branded and imported meat products.